dmitry-salnikov/articles/_posts/2010-03-19-easily-create-rest-interface-with-the-dancer-1.170.md

 ## A simple handler

-Let's create a new dancer application (you can fetch the source on [GitHub](http://github.com/franckcuny/dancerREST) :
+Let's create a new dancer application (you can fetch the source on [my git server](http://git.lumberjaph.net/p5-dancer-rest.git/) :

 {% highlight bash %}
 % dancer -a dancerREST